cicerojones/post-tonal-overtone/README.md

 # tutorial

-Exploration of how to use some aspects of the overtone library in Clojure.
+Exploration of the Overtone library in Clojure using post-tonal music

 ## Usage